 You can also access more information about the Audit Commission's legal powers and the reasons why it matches particular information.

-CCTV systems are installed in public areas across the city for public safety and the prevention and detection of crime.
+CCTV systems are installed in public areas across our sites for public safety and the prevention and detection of crime.
 Signs notifying you that CCTV is in operation are displayed in these areas.
 They also advise you who to contact for further information.

 Images captured by CCTV are not kept for longer than is necessary.